boooooommmmmm/COMP90050-Advanced-Database-System/week4.md

 **Atomicity**: all or nothing.
 When apply for transaction, all of them are done or not at all.

-**Consistency**: the most difficult; If transaction is parallel, Preserving an Invariant
+**Consistency**: the most difficult; If transaction is parallel, Preserving an Invariant.
+Any data written to the database must be **valid** according to all defined rules.

 **Isolation**: every transactions have to wait until last transaction finish modifying. ->locking protocol -> sequential

 **Durability**: either entire block is written correctly on disk or the contexts of the block is unchanged. -> use version number and write sequentially.
+The durability property ensures that once a transaction has been committed, it will remain so, even in the event of power loss, crashes, or errors.

 <br />